-Fieldcase WPC De Blankaart by De Watergroep and VITOThe Belgian drinking water utility De Watergroep is testing together with research institute VITO - P filtration systems in their drinking water production center De Blankaart where surface water is being treated to high drinking water standards.
+Fieldcase WPC De Blankaart by De Watergroep and VITOThe Belgian drinking water utility De Watergroep tested together with research institute VITO - P filtration systems in their drinking water production center De Blankaart where surface water is being treated to high drinking water standards.
 Since some years De Watergroep has to cope increasingly with the consequences of eutrophication caused by nutrient input from the surrounding area.

 This test was taken in operation in april 2018.
 As filter medium the VITO sorbent A was used: a granulated sorbent, produced by VITO from Aluminum sludge, which is a by-product from our own drinking water treatment process.